wuyang1002431655/tango_with_django_19/manuscript/chapter-system-setup.md

 	/opt/local/Library/Frameworks/Python.framework/
 	    Versions/2.7/lib/python2.7/site-packages:

 This is the path to your Python installation's `site-packages` directory, where additional Python packages and modules are stored.
 If you see a path, you can continue to the next part of this tutorial.
 If you however do not see anything, you'll need to do a little bit of detective work to find out the path.
-On a Windows installation, this should be a trivial exercise: `site-packages` is located within the `lib` folder of your Python installation directory.
+On a Windows installation, this should be a trivial exercise: `site-packages` is located within the `lib` directory of your Python installation directory.
 For example, if you installed Python to `C:\Python27`, `site-packages` will be at `C:\Python27\Lib\site-packages\`.

 UNIX-based operating systems however require a little bit of detective work to discover the path of your `site-packages` installation.
 To do this, launch the Python interpreter.
 The following terminal session demonstrates the commands you should issue.